 /home/sysadmin/.ssh/authorized_keys (note US spelling) on each remote Unix machine that access is required to.
 This can be done manually using

 scp but it is far easier to use the

 $ ssh-copy-id firstname.lastname@example.org

 For any VMWare ESXi hypervisors that are part of the IT lab ecosystem, setting up SSH keys is slightly more complicated.
-Because ESXi stores SSH keys an in-memory only filesystem, any keys added to a running machine do not survive a reboot.
-The procedure described here is Nick Charlton‘s and is almost certainly not approved of by VMWare but it works because the ESXi hypervisor is basically another form of Unix.
+Because ESXi stores SSH keys in an in-memory filesystem, any keys added to a running machine do not survive a reboot.
+The procedure described here is Nick Charlton’s (reference below) and is almost certainly not approved of by VMWare but it works because in reality the ESXi hypervisor is just another (highly modified) Linux box.

 Firstly, you need a a sysadmin user on the host with Administrator privileges or a custom role with sufficient permissions to perform necessary tasks.

 Next, SSH access needs to be enabled on the host.

 Next, we get around VMWare’s in-memory filesystem limitations by adding a short script to

 /etc/rc.local.d/local.sh on the host, which rewrites the necessary SSH public key file after each reboot.
 Note the location and format of keys on ESXi:

 #!/bin/sh mkdir -p /etc/ssh/keys-<username> echo "ssh-rsa AAAAB3..." > /etc/ssh/keys-<username>/authorized_keys chmod 700 -R /etc/ssh/keys-<username> && chmod 600 /etc/ssh/keys-<username>/authorized_keys chown -R <username> /etc/ssh/keys-<username> exit 0